ArnaldoTrujillo/castorflex-blog/source/_posts/2013-04-16-flip-your-imageviews.markdown

 FlipImageView Library
 ---------------------

-As I needed it, I created a few time ago a very small lib called `FlipImageView` available on [Github][FlipImageView].
+As I needed it, I recently created a very small lib called `FlipImageView` available on [Github][FlipImageView].
 This lib is based on [FlipAnimator], made by Coomar, so all credits goes to him.

 `FlipImageView extends ImageView`, that means if you have your own custom `ImageView`, I suggest you to extend `FlipImageView`, or look at the source code and take the animation part.

-There is two ways to create your FlipImageView:
+There are two ways to create your FlipImageView:

 -	Via XML